 Hold your hand, palm open, over the keyboard.
 Tilt the tray to align the angle of the keyboard with the angle of the forearm.
 If the keyboard is below elbow height, this will require a negative slope where the spacebar edge of the keyboard is higher than the back edge.
 In most cases, the keyboard will be either flat or tilted at a negative slope.
 Do not use the feet on the back of your keyboard or tilt the tray at a positive slope unless you are seated in a reclined position.
 Even when reclined, start with the keyboard flat before trying a positive tilt.

 Place the mouse beside the keyboard tray and at about the same height.
 On trays where there is room for the keyboard and mouse on the same tray, place the mouse beside the keyboard.
 On trays where there is a mouse attachment attached underneath the tray, check the mouse height in the same way as the keyboard height.
-Additional mousepads are a good way to raise the mouse.
-Some trays have a mouse attachement above the keyboard.
-These attachements slide or pivot to cover the numeric keypad on the right hand side of the keyboard and reduce side reaching to use the mouse.
+Additional mouse pads are a good way to raise the mouse.
+Some trays have a mouse attachment above the keyboard.
+These attachments slide or pivot to cover the numeric keypad on the right hand side of the keyboard and reduce side reaching to use the mouse.
 Keep these trays pivoted over the numeric keypad when not using the keypad.

 What To Look For In A Keyboard

 There are many keyboard designs available.
 This page will cover the two most common keyboard designs.
 The standard flat keyboard and the split keyboard.
-For a more in-depth review of keyboard designs, see Ergonomics of Alternative Keyboards and the National Institute for Occupational Safety and Health brochure on alternative keyboards.
+For a more in-depth review of keyboard designs, see the National Institute for Occupational Safety and Health brochure on alternative keyboards.

 Standard Flat Keyboard